An important part of cashmere care is proper storage. Listed below are a few simple guidelines which will help ensure your garments last a lifetime.

 Fold, don’t hang

 Hanging your cashmere garments will cause them to stretch out and sag, especially in the shoulder area.
 Instead, carefully fold and place them in your storage area.

-To keep your cashmere garments fresh and avoid moths and mildew, we suggest storing your them with cedar wood balls, a natural alternative to other anti-moth remedies.
-Make sure to replace the wood balls at least once a year.
+To keep your cashmere garments fresh and avoid moths and mildew, we suggest storing your garment with cedar wood balls, a natural alternative to other anti-moth remedies.
+Make sure to replace the wood balLs at least once a year.